zneb97/DSA-17/sorting/day02/README.md

 In order to radix sort, we first have to be able to sort the array according to a certain digit.

 For this function, you will need to use an implementation of counting sort which actually keeps a reference to each value in your array.
-Think about what would happen if we used counting sort to sort the array `[12, 25, 88, 29]` by the 10s place.
-First, we generate the counts array `[0, 1, 2, 0, 0, 0, 0, 0, 1, 0]` (one number begins with `1`, two begin with `2`, etc.) Then, we generate our output array based on the counts array: `[1, 2, 2, 8]`.
+Think about what would happen if we used counting sort to sort the array `[35, 12, 88, 39]` by the 10s place.
+First, we generate the counts array `[0, 1, 0, 2, 0, 0, 0, 0, 1, 0]` (one number begins with `1`, two begin with `3`, one with `8`) Then, we generate our output array based on the counts array: `[1, 3, 3, 8]`.
 We no longer actually know what the original numbers were, so this implementation of counting sort cannot be used in radix sort.

-Start by watching [this](https://youtu.be/Nz1KZXbghj8?t=37m1s) MIT OCW lecture about counting sort, and an implementation that keeps references to each value. **Watch from 37:01-44:30**
+Start by watching [this](https://youtu.be/Nz1KZXbghj8?t=37m1s) MIT OCW lecture about counting sort, and an implementation that keeps references to each value.
+Watch from 37:01-44:30.

 The lecture notes are [here](https://drive.google.com/open?id=0B_K4P69ad_l_TTNDUFM1QzA3OFk), along with the pseudocode for counting sort on page 3.